 How to Manage Revenue Recognition in Salesforce | With Examples

-Nevertheless, many companies find achieving these benefits challenging because they are unsure how to approach revenue recognition in Salesforce.
+Tracking revenue recognition in Salesforce is a powerful capability that delivers many benefits, especially for opportunities where revenue accrues over time.
+However, many companies struggle to achieve these benefits because they are unsure how to approach revenue recognition in Salesforce.

 Revenue Recognition and Billing Schedules